BBC Radio 1: Studios

 From inception for over 20 years, Radio 1 broadcast from an adjacent pair of continuity suites (originally Con A and Con B) in the main control room of Broadcasting House.
 These cons were configured to allow DJs to operate the equipment themselves and play their own records and jingle cartridges (called self-op).
 This was a departure from traditional BBC practice, where a studio manager would play in discs from the studio control cubicle.
 Due to needle time restrictions, much of the music was played from tapes of BBC session recordings.
 The DJs were assisted by one or more technical operators (TOs) who would set up tapes and control sound levels during broadcasts.

 In 1985, Radio 1 moved across the road from Broadcasting House to Egton House.
 The station moved to Yalding House in 1996, and Egton House was demolished in 2003 to make way for an extension to Broadcasting House.
 This extension would eventually be renamed the Egton Wing, and then the Peel Wing.

-Until recently, the studios were located in the basement of Yalding House (near to BBC Broadcasting House) on Great Portland Street in central London.
+Until 2012, the studios were located in the basement of Yalding House (near to BBC Broadcasting House) on Great Portland Street in central London.
 They used to broadcast from two main studios in the basement; Y2 and Y3 (there is also a smaller studio, YP1, used mainly for production).
 These two main studios (Y2 and Y3) are separated by the "Live Lounge", although it is mainly used as an office; live sets are rarely recorded from it, for Maida Vale Studios is used instead for larger set-ups.
 The studios are linked by webcams and windows through the "Live Lounge", allowing DJs to see each other when changing between shows.
 Y2 is the studio from where The Chris Moyles Show was broadcast and is also the studio rigged with static cameras for when the station broadcasts on the "Live Cam".
-The station moved there in 1996 from Egton House.

 In December 2012, Radio 1 moved from Yalding House to new studios on the 8th floor of the new BBC Broadcasting House, Portland Place, just a few metres away from the "Peel Wing", formerly the "Egton Wing", which occupies the land on which Egton House previously stood: it was renamed the "Peel Wing" in 2012 in honour of the long-serving BBC Radio 1 presenter, John Peel, who broadcast on the station from its launch in 1967 until his death in 2004.

-Programmes have also regularly been broadcast from other regions, notably The Mark and Lard Show, broadcast every weekday from New Broadcasting House, Oxford Road, Manchester for over a decade (October 1993–March 2004) – the longest regular broadcast on the network from outside the capital.
+Programmes have also regularly been broadcast from other regions, notably The Mark and Lard Show, broadcast every weekday from New Broadcasting House, Oxford Road, Manchester for over a decade (October 1993–March 2004).

 In August 2022, the studio 82A (from which Radio 1 broadcasts) was renamed 82Mills, following the departure of the long-running DJ Scott Mills.